Stephen-Gates/report-gallery/docs/matrix/application-matrix-reports.md

 The following factsheets and associated properties are required:

+- **Application**
+    - lifecycle dates
-- Application
+    - relationship to Process
+    - relationship to User Group
-- x
+- **Process**
-- y
+- **User Group**

 Other factsheet types may be required to support the drilldown feature.

 ### Settings

-Horizontal Axis:
+- Horizontal Axis: **Processes**
-Hide empty columns: check
+- Hide empty columns: check or uncheck
-Vertical Axis:
+- Vertical Axis: **User Groups**
-Hide empty rows: check
+- Hide empty rows: check or uncheck
-Drilldown relation:
+- Drilldown relation:
+    - \-  *(no drilldown is shown)*
+    - Business Capabilities
+    - Chlidren
+    - Consumed Interfaces
+    - Data Objects
+    - IT Components
+    - Parents
+    - Predecessors
+    - Processes
+    - Projects
+    - Provided Interfaces
+    - Required by
+    - Requirements
+    - Successors
+    - User Groups

 ---

 ## Time × Business Capability

-This Report Instance One name report answers the question:
+The **Application Matrix - Time × Business Capability report** answers the question:

-> What is the question?
+> ==What is the question?==

 This is useful specifically for...